PradhakshanaD/portfolio/README.md

 ### Data Normalization and Analysis Pipeline:

 Developed a normalized database from messy customer data using Python, optimizing code for efficient loading of rows and practicing SQL queries, demonstrating proficiency in database normalization and data handling techniques.
 Completed as part of a Master's program, showcasing skills in Python, SQL, and database management.
-[Click here to view](https://github.com/PradhakshanaD/Python_DB_Normalization)
+[Click here to View](https://github.com/PradhakshanaD/Python_DB_Normalization)

 ### Database Design and Implementation for Manufacturing Company:

 Designed and implemented a relational database system for a manufacturing company, ensuring data integrity and efficiency through comprehensive normalization and adherence to business rules.
 Utilized Entity-Relationship modeling and SQL queries to optimize database structure and facilitate seamless data management.
+[Click here to View](https://github.com/PradhakshanaD/DBMS)

 ![EER](https://github.com/PradhakshanaD/portfolio/assets/124412733/e6800db2-7690-4d05-9fb3-223ff8661ba7)